MelihHadzhimurad/EStudentSystem/README.md

-This Repo is for my .Net course project in TU Sofia.
+This Repo is for my .Net course project at TU Sofia.